-- Pen and brown ink and brush and brown wash, with subtractive highlights (scraping) and touches of opaque white watercolor corrections, on ivory laid paper, laid down on cream laid card
+Pen and brown ink and brush and brown wash, with traces of black chalk and opaque white watercolor, on cream laid paper, laid down on cream laid paper

 Inscribed recto of mount, lower center, in graphite: "Diana by Rembrandt"; in graphite: "34 (in a circle) "58"; lower right corner, in graphite: "4454"; verso of mount: false Peter Lely mark; lower left, in graphite: "Skipe and Samuel van Hoogstraten, 1627–678"

 The International Image Interoperability Framework (IIIF) represents a set of open standards that enables rich access to digital media from libraries, archives, museums, and other cultural institutions around the world.

 A.E.
 Popham, intro., Catalogue of the Well-known Collection of Old Master Drawings, Principally of the Italian School, formed in the 18th century by John Skippe, Now the Property of Edward Holland Martin, Esq.
 (London: Christie, Manson & Woods, Ltd., 1958), p.
 193, lot no. 272, pl.
 37.